jcsdmi/Beauty-Book/README.md

 * Login
 * Register - User signs up or logs into their account
-   * Upon Download/Reopening of the application, the user is prompted to log in to gain access to their profile information and uploaded videos.
+   * Upon download/reopening of the application, the user is prompted to log in to gain access to their profile information and uploaded videos.
-* Vision Board - Users can view other hairstyles that appear on the page to be liked and can view the hairstyles they upload themselves.
+* Activity Feed - Users can view guides created, read, and liked by the users they are following
+* Guides - Users can view hair, makeup, or nail guides or create a new guide in one the categories.
 * Profile Screen - Users can view their "Artist" profile and view the videos they uploaded and a tab to view the posts they liked.
 * Search - Users can search by tags or keywords to find a list of similar styles.
 The same can also be done with user names.
 * Settings - Lets people change language, and app notification settings.